 You know what’s coming next, right?
 I work at Quotacy.
 All these dollars you save each month now can be put towards getting life insurance.
 As I said before, I am single and don’t have children; however, what I do have is a mortgage and student loans.
-If something should happen unexpectedly to me, the last thing I’d want for my grieving parents to deal with is all my debt.
+If something should happen unexpectedly to me, the last thing I’d want for my grieving parents to deal with is all my debt while trying to pay and plan for a funeral.
 A simple term life insurance policy would take care of all that, along with the costs of my funeral.
 It’s a grim topic, I’m not denying that, but it’s an important one.

 Let’s quickly review.

 Five Easy Ways to Save Money Each Month: